lorenzo-campana/bpm/piconfig.md

 We now need to create the database that will store all the record that we need for our application.
 We can do this in two ways:
 1. Using the VisualDCT tool
-2. Writing the ``.db`` file manually
-To initialize the database we will write the file ourself.
+2. Writing the ``.db`` file manually a To initialize the database we will write the file ourself.
 In the future we will use VisualDCT to modify and add record to the database.

 The database files will be store in ``/my_app/my_appApp/Db``.
 Navigate in this folder and create a database file ``my_database.db`` using the ``nano`` command: